 Technology-agnosticism is about saying there is ‘no one size fits all for a particular problem.
 That is not to say that a particular solution cannot solve a problem for many different people, it just will not solve it in the same way.

 Think about it

 It is the difference between an adjustable spanner and a standard spanner.
 One of them adapts to lots of assorted sizes of bolts with a greater margin for error and the other one fits one size of bolt perfectly but lacks flexibility.
-The question you always need to be asking yourself is do you even need that flexibility or is it okay to just do one thing perfectly well.
+The question you always need to ask yourself is, do you even need that flexibility or is it okay to just do one thing perfectly well?